-The board also maintained oversight over the company's various environmental, social and governance initiatives throughout the year, including considering and discussing the publication of the company's advancing climate solutions and sustainability reports and reviewing the company's surplus site management process.
-There was a continued focus by the board on the company's progress with emissions reduction initiatives, including the company's continued participation in the Oil Sands Pathways to Net Zero initiative and setting and tracking emissions reduction goals.
+The board also maintained oversight over the company's various environmental, social and governance initiatives throughout the year.
+There was a continued focus by the board on the company's progress with emissions reduction initiatives, including the company's continued participation in the Pathways Alliance and setting and tracking emissions reduction goals.
 The board also undertook reviews of disclosure and emissions performance, safety performance, Canada climate policy updates and a review of the company's regulatory compliance framework and management system.
 Please see the Risk oversight section for more information on the board's role in relation to the environment.

 Members of ExxonMobil's management also provide reviews of various aspects of ExxonMobil's global business.
-In 2023, the directors considered presentations on ExxonMobil's global internal audit process and strategy, cybersecurity, ExxonMobil's corporate strategy, and its Global Outlook.
+In 2024, the directors considered presentations on ExxonMobil's global internal audit process and strategy